Rohingya genocide: 2024–present

 Starting in 2024, increased fighting between the Arakan Army (AA) and the Tatmadaw across northern Rakhine State has also led to the former committing war crimes against the Rohingya.
 The AA's military campaigns have intensified, particularly in Maungdaw and Buthidaung townships, leading to significant civilian casualties and mass displacements.
 On August 5, 2024, the AA reportedly conducted drone and artillery attacks along the Naf River around Maungdaw District, resulting in over 200 Rohingya deaths.
 Eyewitnesses described indiscriminate shelling against civilians in the region.

+According to an investigation by Human Rights Watch, in May 2024, Arakan Army masscared at least 170 Rohingya villagers in Hoyyar Siri of Buthidaung Township during the clashes with AA and Myanmar military.
 By May 2024, the United Nations estimated that approximately 45,000 Rohingya had fled the intensified fighting, seeking shelter near the Bangladesh border.

 On 3 August 2025, the Arakan Rohingya National Council published photos showing human remains from a massacre allegedly committed by AA against at least 600 Rohingya in Htan Shauk Khan village, Buthidaung Township, on 2 May 2024.
 During a ULA press conference, Khaing Thu Kha denied AA's responsibility and claimed that the allegations were part of a smear campaign.
 He further stated that the remains belonged to Tatmadaw soldiers and Muslim conscripts as military headwear and boots were present in the photos.
 Tatmadaw spokesperson, Zaw Min Tun, claimed that no soldiers were in the area of the massacre.
 Aung Thaung Shwe, a former Arakan National Party Pyithu Hluttaw representative for Buthidaung constituency and the chief administrator under the ULA/AA, rebutted the military's statements by asserting that the village was close to the 551st battalion base; heavy fighting supposedly occurred near the area during that time.
 However, the Rohingya news organisation, Kaladan Press claimed that AA fighters massacred Rohingya villagers on the order of an officer after they handed over two Tatmadaw soldiers, and kept women as sex slaves in the LIB 551 base.